xd3bu9/scripts/CT-go/README.md

 #### CT-go
-Get domain alt names from Certificate transparency logs on the certspotter api.
+Get subdomains from certificate transparency logs on the certspotter api.

 #### Usage
 ```